Vipers prepare to defend Charlotte Edwards Cup

 Nadine de Klerk's contribution to The Blaze's great start in the 50-over competition has included a career-best seven for 33 against Northern Diamonds and she brings a fine T20 pedigree, having helped South Africa reach the final of the T20 World Cup after taking the key wicket of new team-mate Nat Sciver-Brunt in the semi-final defeat of England.

-Words supplied by ECB Reporters Network.
+Words supplied by ECB Reporters' Network.